-- Environmental and Social Assessment. - Conduct an environmental and social assessment for the proposed Project to identify direct, indirect, cumulative and induced risks and impacts to physical, biological, socioeconomic and cultural resources in the Project's area of influence; these include impacts on air and water quality, including environmental health; natural resources, including land, water and ecosystems;
+6. Environmental and Social Assessment.

-livelihoods; vulnerable groups; 1 gender; worker and community health and safety; and cultural resources;
+(a) Conduct an environmental and social assessment for the proposed Project to identify direct, indirect, cumulative and induced risks to and impacts on physical, biological, socioeconomic and cultural resources in the Project's area of influence; these include impacts on air and water quality, including environmental health; natural resources,

-- Use strategic, sectoral or regional environmental and social assessments and cumulative impact assessments, where appropriate; - Assess potential trans-boundary and global impacts, including climate change as they relate to the Project; - Ensure that the scope and depth of the assessment is commensurate with, and proportional to, the nature and magnitude of the Project's potential risks and impacts and the categorization assigned by the Bank; - O Apply a mitigation hierarchy in the environmental and social assessment, by: (a) anticipating and avoiding risks and impacts; (b) where avoidance is not possible, minimizing or reducing risks and impacts to acceptable levels; (c) once risks and impacts have been minimized or reduced, mitigating; and (d) where residual risks or impacts remain, compensating for or offsetting them, where technically and financially feasible; and - As part of the environmental and social assessment, conduct an assessment of its legal obligations under national law (including international agreements adopted by the member) applicable to the Project. - Examination of Alternatives.
+- including land, water and ecosystems; livelihoods; vulnerable groups; 1 gender; worker and community health and safety; and cultural resources; - (b) Use strategic, sectoral or regional environmental and social assessments and cumulative impact assessments, where appropriate; - (c) Assess potential trans-boundary and global impacts, including climate change, as they relate to the Project; - (d) Ensure that the scope and depth of the assessment is commensurate with, and proportional to, the nature and magnitude of the Project's potential risks and impacts and the categorization assigned by the Bank; - (e) Apply a mitigation hierarchy in the environmental and social assessment, by: (i) anticipating and avoiding risks and impacts; (ii) where avoidance is not possible, minimizing or reducing risks and impacts to acceptable levels; (iii) once risks and impacts have been minimized or reduced, mitigating; and (iv) where residual risks or impacts remain, compensating for or offsetting them, where technically and financially feasible; and - (f) As part of the environmental and social assessment, conduct an assessment of the Project's legal obligations under national law (including international agreements adopted by the member) applicable to the Project. - 7.
+Examination of Alternatives.
 Examine, all in a comparative manner: (a) alternatives to the proposed Project that are relevant to the stage of the Project's development; and (b) their potential environmental and social risks and impacts; and document the rationale for selecting the particular alternative proposed.
-Depending on the type of Project, alternatives examined may include: (a) investment alternatives to address the development objective; and (b) technical alternatives including Project location, design, technology and operation.
+Depending on the type of Project, alternatives examined may include: (i) investment alternatives to address the development objective; and (ii) technical alternatives including Project location, design, technology and operation.
 As part of examining alternatives, consider and document the "without Project" alternative.
 Assess the alternatives' feasibility of mitigating environmental and social risks and impacts, capital and recurrent costs, suitability under local conditions, and the institutional, training and monitoring requirements for alternatives.
 Examine Project alternatives to avoid or minimize physical and economic displacement associated with Involuntary Resettlement and impacts on Indigenous Peoples.
-For existing Projects, the scope of alternatives may be limited. - Address Impacts.
-Address environmental and social impacts in accordance with the mitigation hierarchy, with emphasis on avoiding impacts, or where avoidance is not possible, on minimizing them; and, where possible, enhance positive impacts by means of environmental planning and management. - ESMP.
-Once the Project's impacts are identified and the mitigation hierarchy has been applied, establish the measures to mitigate, monitor and manage the impacts and reflect them in an ESMP approved by the Bank.
+For existing Projects, the scope of alternatives may be limited. - 8.
+Addressing of Impacts.
+Address environmental and social risks and impacts in accordance with the mitigation hierarchy, with emphasis on avoiding impacts, or where avoidance is not possible, on minimizing them; and, where possible, enhance positive impacts by means of environmental planning and management. - 9.
+ESMP.
+Once the Project's risks and impacts are identified and the mitigation hierarchy has been applied, establish the measures to mitigate, monitor and manage the impacts and reflect them in an ESMP approved by the Bank.
 Include in the ESMP the proposed: (a) mitigation measures; (b) environmental and social monitoring and reporting requirements; (c) related institutional or organizational arrangements; (d) provisions for disclosure and consultation; (e) capacity development and training measures; (f)

-&lt;sup>1 See below for definition of vulnerable groups.
+1 See below for definition of vulnerable groups.